Operation Undertone: Assault

 The only counterattack to cause appreciable concern hit a battalion of the 3rd Division′s 7th Infantry.
 Veterans of combat from the North African campaign onward, the regiments of the 3rd Division (Maj.
 Gen. John W. O'Daniel) were making the main effort in the center of the XV Corps in the direction of Zweibrücken and the Kaiserslautern corridor.
 Although a company of supporting tanks ran into a dense minefield, disabling four tanks and stopping the others, a battalion of the 7th Infantry fought its way into the village of Uttweiler, just across the German frontier.
 Then an infantry battalion from the 17.
 SS Panzergrenadierdivision, supported by nine assault guns, struck back.
 The Germans quickly isolated the American infantrymen but could not force them from the village.
 Supported by a platoon of tank destroyers and the regimental antitank company organized as a bazooka brigade, another of the 7th Infantry's battalions counterattacked.
 The men knocked out four multiple-barrel 20 mm FlaKwagens and seven assault guns and freed the besieged battalion.

-On the Seventh Army's right wing, pointed toward the Wissembourg Gap, divisions of General Brooks's VI Corps experienced, with the exception of the 3rd Algerian Division, much the same type of opposition.
+On the Seventh Army's right wing, pointed toward the Wissembourg Gap, divisions of Brooks's VI Corps experienced, with the exception of the 3rd Algerian Division, much the same type of opposition.
 Although all four attacking divisions had to overcome the initial obstacle of a river, either the Moder or a tributary, they accomplished the job quickly with predawn assaults.
 The Germans were too thinly stretched to do more than man a series of strongpoints.
 On the corps left wing, the 42nd Infantry Division (Maj.
 Gen. Harry J. Collins) overcame the added obstacle of attacking along the spine of the Lower Vosges by avoiding the roads and villages in the valleys and following the crests of the high ground.
 Pack mules—already proved in earlier fighting in the High Vosges—provided the means of supply.

 As with the 3rd Division, a battalion of the 103rd Infantry Division (Maj.
 Gen. Anthony C. McAuliffe) ran into a counterattack, but the reaction it prompted was more precautionary than forced.
 Having entered Uttenhoffen, northwest of Hagenau, the battalion encountered such intense small arms fire and shelling from self-propelled guns that the regimental commander authorized withdrawal.
 When German infantry soon after nightfall counterattacked with support from four self-propelled pieces, the battalion pulled back another few hundred yards to better positions on the edge of a copse.